zenjen-devs/zenjen-devs.github.io/nyc_crash_project.md

 ![NYC_CRASH_DATA_Banner](https://user-images.githubusercontent.com/84609216/188340988-20821f45-23d3-45b9-bdb2-b7f8b9c4a9cd.png)

-Based on the historical data available with respect to NYC crash data, I developed a model to classify whether an accident is deemed severe/not severe.
+Based on historical data available with respect to NYC crash data, I developed a model to classify whether an accident is deemed severe/not severe.
 The model is a **binary classifier** in which target variable *serious accident* is either *True/False* dependent on whether at least one injury was reported.

 The dataset contains approximately 1.2 million records, each representing a motor vehicle accident that occurred within the 5 boroughs of NYC between April 2012 and August 2022.
-This is the entirety of the crash data available as of August 2022, accessed directly from NYC OpenData and downloaded to a CSV dataset.
+This is the entirety of the crash data available as of August 2022, accessed directly from NYC OpenData.

 ### Classification Summary & Model Performance